-• The Alcohol Gallonage Tax distribution for the ensuing budget year is based on estimates provided by the Auditor of State's Office (available in June).
+The Alcohol Gallonage Tax distribution for the ensuing budget year is based on estimates provided by the DLGF (available in July).
 Once this amount is determined, the amount should be entered in Column B of City and Town Budget Form 2-Estimate of Miscellaneous Revenue, for the General Fund.

-The amount to be entered into Column A for the last half of the current year, of the same line is based on estimates provided by the Auditor of State's Office (available in June).
+The amount to be entered into Column A for the last half of the current year, of the same line is based on estimates provided by the DLGF (available in July).